-Mark Baskinger is Director of the First Year program and Associate Professor in the School of Design who teaches courses in interaction and industrial design.
-His interests include exploring new paradigms for interactive objects and interpretive environments, and methodologies of design drawing and visual thinking to promote collaboration.
+Mark Baskinger is an Associate Professor in the School of Design whose research interests include new paradigms for interactive objects and methodologies for design drawing/visual thinking.

-Prior to joining Carnegie Mellon, Baskinger was creative director at Corchia Woliner Rhoda in New York City, and was the lead designer at the Wildlife Conservation Society / Central Park Zoo - Exhibits and Graphic Arts Dept. He also held a visiting faculty position in the School of Art and Design at the University of Illinois (UIUC).
-External to his appointment at CMU, he co-directed The Letter Thirteen Design Agency, an interdisciplinary design firm, for 12 years.
+Prior to joining Carnegie Mellon, Mark was creative director at Corchia Woliner Rhoda in New York City, was the lead designer at the Wildlife Conservation Society / Central Park Zoo - Exhibits and Graphic Arts Dept, and was a designer at MAYA Design, Pittsburgh.
+He also held a visiting faculty position in the School of Art and Design at the University of Illinois (UIUC) where he initiated courses that bridged the Industrial Design and Graphic Design programs.
+External to his appointment at CMU, he co-founded The Letter Thirteen Design Agency, an interdisciplinary design firm, and served as co-director for 12 years from 2005-2017.

 Mark is currently pursuing a PhD with the Royal Melbourne Institute of Technology and holds an MFA in Industrial Design from the University of Illinois (UIUC) and a BFA in Graphic Design from Carnegie Mellon University.